Evidence of mini-jet emission in a large emission zone from a magnetically-dominated gamma-ray burst jet: Analysis of the multiband light curves

-Beside the self-similar FRED profile of the broad feature of GRB0307A's light curve, the extraordinary brightness of the burst allows us to study the fast varying temporal structures.
-From the residuals of the light curves (upper right panel of Figure \ref{fig:total_lc}), one can see that there are many rapidly-varying short pulses.
+{\yisx We subtract the slow trend described by equation \ref{eq:YiFred} with the best-fit parameters, to study the fast varying structures.} From the residuals of the light curves (Figure \ref{fig:4}), one can see that there are many rapidly-varying short pulses.
 One noticeable feature is that even the broad pulse has a clear energy dependence, the short time spikes and dips appear to align at the same instances across different energy bands.

 We further demonstrate this alignment of the fast temporal features by cross-correlations among multi-band light curve residuals.
-As shown in the lower right panel of Figure \ref{fig:total_lc}, the peaks are perfectly aligned across the full energy band.
+As shown in the Figure \ref{fig:5}, the peaks are perfectly aligned across the full energy band.
 This immediately excludes the attempt to explain the self-similar stretchable feature of the multi-band light curves as relativistic time-dilation, as a time-dilation effect would stretch both slow and fast varying pulses together.

-We show that some of these prominent short duration structures can be fitted with individual short pulses (see {\bf Methods}).
-The negative residuals, most prominently the dip at around $\sim$18 s in all energy bands, essentially excludes the possibility that short time structures are added onto a broad pulse component.
-It is also difficult to explain this dip as absorption, since the effective optical depth shows an energy dependence which no known absorption mechanism can reproduce (see {\bf Methods}).
-The most likely explanation is that, the broad pulse of the light curves is composed of many fast pulses, and the dips are gaps between successive short pulses (see {\bf Methods}).